schwartzlab-methods/NEST/vignette/workflow.md

 ![png file of the generated altair plot for top 40000 CCC](../images/altair_plot_human_lymph_top40000.png)
 ![screenshot of the generated histogram plot for top 40000 CCC](../images/histogram_human_lymph_top40000.png)

-### Seeing comparatively more stronger CCC by changing --top_edge_count parameter from high to low
+### Seeing comparatively stronger CCC by changing --top_edge_count parameter from high to low

-If we want to pinpoint the location of particular communications on the tissue or which regions of the tissue involves which set of communications, we can gradually reduce the value of '--top_edge_count' to see more disjoint subgraphs as follows:
+If we want to pinpoint the location of particular communications on the tissue or which regions of the tissue involve which set of communications, we can gradually reduce the value of '--top_edge_count' to see more disjoint subgraphs as follows:

 ````
 nest visualize --dataname='V1_Human_Lymph_Node_spatial' --model_name 'NEST_V1_Human_Lymph_Node_spatial' --top_edge_count=10000